sofiabelen/sofiabelen.github.io/content/projects/using-loom-to-catch-an-aba-bug/index.md

 ## Loom Setup

-### Shim For Using Loom Primives
+### Shim For Using Loom Primitives

 <figure>
 <img style='object-fit: contain' src="robert-ruggiero-oY6774he6GQ-unsplash.jpg" atl="">
   <figcaption>
 Photo by <a href="https://unsplash.com/@robert2301?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Robert Ruggiero</a> on <a href="https://unsplash.com/photos/a-pile-of-different-colored-washers-sitting-on-top-of-a-table-oY6774he6GQ?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

-As a non-native speaker, it's my first seeing this workd o.O So I looked it up.
+As a non-native speaker, it's my first seeing this word o.O So I looked it up.

 From <a href="https://en.wikipedia.org/wiki/Shim_(computing)">wikipedia</a>: a shim is a library that transparently intercepts API calls and changes the arguments passed, handles the operation itself or redirects the operation elsewhere.
 It's also that thing in the picture ^^
   </figcaption>